brtheo/blog/HTMX,-or-the-forbidden-black-magic.md

   - typescript
   - javascript
 ---
-With all the hype surrounding htmx lately and its clever way to do something, we were already doing 10~15 years ago, in a way that simply looked like cheating, I quickly hopped on the train and off I go to learn some black magic on the way.
+With all the hype surrounding `HTMX` lately and its clever way to do something, we were already doing 10~15 years ago, in a way that simply looked like cheating, I quickly hopped on the train and off I go to learn some black magic on the way.
 ![adava kedavra](https://media.tenor.com/yhFq6N5tvUEAAAAC/avada-kadavra-star-wars.gif)
-## DLHX
+## DHX
-Stands for <s>stop naming tech product by its acronym</s> **D**eno **L**ightsaber **H**tm**X**
+Stands for <s>stop naming tech product by its acronym</s> **D**eno **H**tm**X**

 Sounds fun right ?

 So that's it for the stack.
-As for the data persistency I'll stick to Deno's Web Storage API as their really promising KV database is under closed test.
+As for the data persistency I'll stick to Deno's Web Storage API as [their really promising KV database](https://deno.com/kv) is under closed test.

-Quick recap about HTMX for those who slept in class.
+Quick recap about [`HTMX`](https://htmx.org/) for those who slept in class.

-HTMX is offering a declarative syntax that lets you write app logic inside your markup.
+`HTMX` is offering a declarative syntax that lets you write app logic inside your markup.
 The reactivity is done through case-by-case replacement of HTML content received through ajax call to the server.

 ## Foundation
-To test the capabilities of HTMX I'll implement a basic TODO App.
+To test the capabilities of `HTMX` I'll implement a basic TODO App.

-Let's start by creating a server.ts file where we'll centralize the route handling.
+Let's start by creating a `server.ts` file where we'll centralize the route handling.
 ```typescript
 interface Routes {
   [routeName: string]: (req: Request) => Response | Promise<Response>